cedricblondeau/presto-card-cli/README.md

 ## FAQ

-#### Q: I have only one card and it's kind of boring to type my username again and again when I want to check my balance.
-Can't we set up a default account?
+#### Q: I have only one card.
+Can I set up a default account?

 Not at this time.
-But we can create an alias in the meantime.
+But you can set up an alias.
 For example: `alias pb='presto-card balance supercat'`

 #### Q: What if I don't have a Presto account?
 Can I use this tool with a Presto card number?